 - Projected Growth Rate: 13%

-- Curator: Also known as museum directors, curators lead a museum collection’s purchase, sale, exhibition, and storage.
+- Also known as museum directors, curators lead a museum collection’s purchase, sale, exhibition, and storage.
 They may also research a museum item’s authentication.
 Additionally, curators manage educational projects and perform administrative tasks.
 While curator positions usually require job applicants to hold a master’s degree, smaller museums may hire applicants with only a bachelor’s degree.

 - Median Annual Salary: $47,360